John Harrington (ice hockey): In the movies

 As part of the 1980 Olympic team, Harrington has been portrayed in movies twice, with the more recent being Disney's 2004 release Miracle.
-Harrington is portrayed by Nate Miller, who played hockey at the University of Minnesota from 1997-2000.
+Harrington is portrayed by Nate Miller, who played hockey at the University of Minnesota from 1997 to 2000.

 Prior to Miracle, Harrington was portrayed by Bill Schreiner in the 1981 made-for-TV movie Miracle on Ice.

 Personal life

 Harrington is married and has three children.
-He is the father of Chris Harrington, team captain and four-year letter winner on the Minnesota Golden Gopher hockey team from 2002–06 and currently a DEG Metro Stars defenseman.
+He is the father of Chris Harrington, team captain and four-year letter winner on the Minnesota Golden Gopher hockey team from 2002 to 2006 and currently a DEG Metro Stars defenseman.